LukaSveigl/Decision-support-systems/Seminar work 2 - Recommendation system/alternative-predictions/README.md

 # 1. Description

-This directory contains the implementation of a recommendation system for the Movielens dataset.
+This directory contains the implementation of a recommendation system for the bookcrossing-dataset.
 It contains classes for loading the data, different types of predictors and a recommender which uses a predictor to recommend movies to a specific user.